 The media advisory mention hundreds of guests and name dropped some Detroit heavy hitters, including reps from the Downtown Detroit Partnership, Rock Ventures, Detroit Economic Growth Corporation, and Project for Public Spaces, and Detroit's reinvention master himself, Dan Gilbert.

 But sitting here with 400 of Dan Gilbert's closest friends, it's evident Gilbert has hired a hype crew.
-Eminmen is thumping in the background.
+Eminem is thumping in the background.
 A man with a headset is guarding the stage, which is alight with blue and red spinning lights.